AlexOT03/Data-Base-Migration-Tool/README.md

 ## Download

 In the project, go to the production folder, inside this you will find the compiled application in zip format ready for download.
+To download the application follow the next steeps.

+ - In the project, go to the production folder in Github
+ - Enter in the "with_console" folder
+ - inside this you will find the .zip files for each version.
+ - Click on the most recent version and download it

 ## Lessons Learned